-Senior living facilities require a breadth of construction expertise — because they often need to integrate living, dining, recreation, transportation and entertainment spaces with assisted living and medical / nursing care.
-They rely heavily on interior design and finishes to make their residents feel comfortable and at home while unobtrusively accommodating different levels of mobility and independence.
-We enjoy the parallel rewards of meeting those challenges while helping to provide for our senior citizens’ quality of life.
+Senior living facilities require a wide breadth of construction expertise — because they often need to integrate living, dining, recreation, transportation, and entertainment spaces with assisted living and medical / nursing care.
+They rely heavily on interior design and finishes to make their residents feel comfortable and at home, while at the same time unobtrusively accommodating different levels of mobility and independence.
+We enjoy the parallel rewards of meeting those challenges while helping to provide for our senior citizens a first-rate quality of life.

 Evidence Based Design is a vital component of these builds.
 We’ll offer incisive input on how to achieve your team’s objectives for EBD and continuum of care within your budget and scope.

 Most senior living construction consist of renovating the properties you already have.
 We’re good at this.
 We can help you make your residence more efficient, functional and beautiful — with an eye toward phased future upgrades as well.

 We have a lot of experience building for seniors.
 But the most important thing we bring to these projects is respect.
 We know that we’re building for some pretty special people.
 We go above and beyond to make sure their home provides the safety, dignity and comfort they deserve.

 The Rockwood Summit Tower is a senior residence on Spokane’s south hill.
 It’s the culmination of years of collaboration, teamwork, leadership and construction excellence.
 But what really makes this project extraordinary is — who we built it for.

 In this video, you’ll meet some extraordinary people.
 They might change your life a little.
 They’ve certainly made an impact on us.

 It was an honor to build for them.